Skip to main content

 For: school buses, transit vehicles, commercial trucks

-There are many incentives and support from state propane associations, propane providers and wholesale suppliers.
-For example, the Missouri Propane Education & Research Council has pledged $1 million to help school districts transition from diesel to propane buses.
-The program offers rebates of $2,000 per propane bus, up to 10 per district, at the time of delivery.
-The Propane Education & Research Council’s funding center has additional resources.
+There are many incentives and support programs led by state propane associations, propane providers and wholesale suppliers.
+For example, the Missouri Propane Education & Research Council pledged $1 million to help school districts transition from diesel to propane buses.
+The Propane Education & Research Council’s funding center also has additional resources on state incentive programs.

 Low emission vehicles fueled by propane autogas are a readily available, sustainable transportation solution that provide a smart return on investment.